Tax Management India. Com

 Clarification regarding refund of TDS pertaining to Foreign Contribution (FC)

-Summary: The Ministry of Home Affairs has addressed concerns from associations about managing Foreign Contribution (FC) funds related to tax deducted at source (TDS) refunds.
-If a consolidated income tax refund is received in a non-FCRA bank account, the portion related to the FCRA account must be transferred back to the FCRA account.
-This transfer complies with the Foreign Contribution (Regulation) Act, 2010.
-For accounting, TDS deductions should be recorded as FC utilization, and refunds received in the FCRA account should be reported as other income in form FC-4.
-This directive has been approved by the Competent Authority.
+Summary: The Ministry of Home Affairs has addressed concerns from associations regarding the transfer of Foreign Contribution (FC) funds from tax refunds received in non-FCRA bank accounts.
+It has been decided that if a consolidated income tax refund is received in a non-FCRA account, the portion related to the FCRA account should be transferred back to the FCRA account.
+This transfer will not violate Section 17 of the Foreign Contribution (Regulation) Act, 2010.
+Additionally, TDS deducted from FC can be accounted as utilization, and its refund in the FCRA account should be reported as "other income" in form FC-4.

 2. II/21022/23(22)/2020-FCRA-II - dated 27-12-2024